npsk-hack/WisSkill/README.md

 Install Node JS on your computer.
 Navigate to WisSkill\app\nodejs.
 Use npm install to install all the nodejs dependancies.
+### SQL
+Run both the setup files in the databases folder in the app folder.

 #### NOTE:
 Base Code has two bugs.
 One: After enterring all the data in the register page, it does not take you bake to the login page.
 Clicking submit twice will submit the same request twice.
 Two: The aproval and deletion of registration requests in home page when logged in as admin does not work.